Rugged, rocky trail that runs along a ridge with many expansive viewpoints before arriving at Terrace Pond.

 [WHITE (Terrace Pond Circular) goes left and right, BLUE (Terrace Pond North) continues right] GPS: BLUE-TPN1/WHT-TPC

-Follow WHITE (Terrace Pond Circular) to the LEFT. [*OR, see harder variation below]
+Turn LEFT to now follow WHITE (Terrace Pond Circular) to the LEFT. [*OR, see variation below]

 Optional extension: Instead of backtracking from this point, keep following WHITE (Terrace Pond Circular) around the pond.

 The trail moves away from the pond and continues through dense rhododendron (passing intersections with YELLOW DOT, YELLOW, then RED) and several more viewpoints.

 Negotiate scrambles and a seasonally wet area that can be a bit tricky to negotiate before completing the circuit.
 Turn LEFT and retrace BLUE (Terrace Pond North) back.

 *Variation: Instead of heading left at the intersection with WHITE (Terrace Pond Circular), turn RIGHT and follow WHITE (Terrace Pond Circular)/BLUE (Terrace Pond North) for other great viewpoints or to circle the pond in a more challenging direction.

 The scrambles are first and a bit harder in this direction (going down is harder than up, and one is a bit far to reach down if you are short).

 Follow WHITE (Terrace Pond Circular) the entire way around, through a seasonally wet area that can be a bit tricky to negotiate.